 Media outlets would give anything for a story that's eleven years ahead of its time.
 But if something like this happened to me, I'd completely lose it.
 This chilling tale was published in Ron Edwards, C.E.O.'s The Little Giant Book of Eerie Thrills and Unspeakable Chills.
 B John Macklin Colby Apparently, in 1932, newspaper correspondent J The German shipyard in Hamburg was the subject of a feature story that Bernard Hutton and photographer Joachim Brandt were assigned to produce.
 At the very moment they were preparing to leave the building after finishing their task, they heard the roar of airplane engines.
 The bombs and anti-aircraft guns started firing.
 War broke out here all of a sudden.
 Everything was going up in flames, buildings were crumbling, and death and mayhem were all around.
 Hutton had asked a security guard if they could do anything to help before he rushed out to save their lives, but the guard had told him to leave the area immediately.
 Things shifted as the two entered Hamburg while still in their car.
 The clouds dissipated, and life resumed as usual.
 No one was hurt, and no structures were damaged.
 There was no sign of panic.
 As if absolutely nothing had changed Hutton and Brandt turned around to face the shipyard, but they saw nothing amiss.
 There is no evidence of damage or smoke coming from any of the structures.
 Shocking Office workers at the newspaper obviously didn't buy the two's story.
 In fact, Brandt's photos from the attack showed business as usual.
 Everything at the shipyard appeared brand new.
 Their coworkers didn't believe them because they assumed they'd been drinking before work and that the alcohol was affecting their perceptions.

 Shortly before the start of World War II, Bernard Hutton relocated to London.
 In 1943, he almost died from shock after reading the morning newspaper.
 A Roy Air Force squadron had successfully raided the Hamburg shipyard, and the story was about their exploits.
-Indeed, the similarities were eerily striking.
-What he and Brandt saw back in 2003 was perfectly captured here.
+Uncanny was the closest word to describe the similarity.
+This was a dead-on depiction of what he and Brandt had seen back in 2003.
 How

 The guy who ran into himself

-On August 30th, 2006, Hkan Nordkvist, then 36 years old, returned home to find water flooding his kitchen.
+Hkan Nordkvist, 36, returned to his home on August 30, 2006 to find water flooding his kitchen.
 He figured it was just a small leak, so he went under the sink to fix it.
 When he reached inside the cupboard, however, he saw that it kept going.
-So he continued to crawl forward until he reached the tunnel's terminus.
+So he continued to squirm forward until he reached the tunnel's terminus.
 It dawned on Nordkvist when he emerged from the capsule that he had somehow traveled through time and space to the year 2042.
 Interestingly, he also encountered his future self, a crone version of himself aged 72 years.
 Meeting this man didn't shock Future Noirdkvist all that much.
 Furthermore, he revealed information to him that only he would have known.
 Furthermore, they shared an identical tattoo.
 The tattoo on the future man was, of course, a little less vivid.
 One of them even posed for a group selfie with the other.
 Yeah, that's cool But who are we to pass judgment, especially since this one sounds more like an acid trip?

 No. 5: The time-traveling hipster